xbili/cs2020/README.md

 CS2020: Data Structures and Algorithms (Accelerated)
 ===

-All of my work done for this module, kept in a GitHub repository. :)
+Repository for all of my work done for this module.

-To those who are currently taking this module, please do not copy directly from the answers.
-Work through the problem set on your own first!
+NOTE: There are certain issues with Problem Set 7 which I've yet to fix.
+(The deadlines killed me that week.)